 Participating in the process of accreditation enables rural and remote health and community service organisations to demonstrate a commitment to continuous quality improvement to not only themselves but the communities they serve.
 The accreditation process itself ensures organisations engage in activities which strengthen their organisational culture and enhance their own systems and processes, which ultimately results in better meeting the needs of their clients, families and also their own staff.

 As part of the AGPAL Group of Companies, AGPAL and our sister organisation, QIP, can provide a variety of accreditation offerings for organisations that meet the rural and remote classification under the Rural, Remote and Metropolitan (RRMA), developed by the Australian Bureau of Statistics.
 QIP brings together a comprehensive combination of history, expertise, experience and knowledge, cultivated since delivering one of the first national accreditation programs, CHASP, more than 25 years ago.

 AGPAL, along with QIP are proud to accredit a wide spectrum of organisations and service providers across the rural and remote sector Australia-wide.

 QIP is a government-approved provider of accreditation services under multiple standards and frameworks.
 These include the Australian Service Excellence Standards (ASES) and Human Services Standards, Victoria.
 As a Quality Auditor under the NDIS Quality and Safeguards Commission (the NDIS Commission), QIP supports disability service providers to achieve certification and verification against the NDIS Practice Standards and Quality Indicators (NDIS Practice Standards).

 The RACGP Standards for general practices 5th edition

-General practice accreditation in Australia is independent recognition that a practice meets the requirements of governing industry standards, set by the Royal Australian College of General Practitioners (RACGP).
+General practice accreditation in Australia is independent recognition that a practice meets the requirements of governing industry standards.

 AGPAL – supporting you through accreditation